sadeghi4j/spring-boot-cache-strategies/README.md

 # Spring Boot Cache Strategies

-There are 4 different approaches (strategies) for implementing cache.
+Caching is a vital component in modern application development, enhancing performance and reducing latency.
+However, selecting the right caching strategy can be challenging.
+Here’s a breakdown of four popular caching approaches, their use cases, and scenarios where each shines:

 1. [simple-in-memory-cache](simple-in-memory-cache)
 2. [redis-cache](redis-cache)
 3. [distributed-in-memory-cache](distributed-in-memory-cache)
 4. [in-memory-cache-with-redis-fallback](in-memory-cache-with-redis-fallback)

-Caching is a vital component in modern application development, enhancing performance and reducing latency.
-However, selecting the right caching strategy can be challenging.
-Here’s a breakdown of four popular caching approaches, their use cases, and scenarios where each shines:

 ---